Modelling the accretion and feedback of supermassive black hole binaries in gas-rich galaxy mergers: Simulations

 All simulations start at the cosmic time of $t_{0} = 10.7~{\rm Gyr}$ and are evolved for $3~{\rm Gyr}$, with the final snapshots reaching the current age of the Universe (e.g. ${\sim} 13.7~{\rm Gyr}$).
 All BHs merge between $1.4$ and $2~{\rm Gyr}$ after the start of the simulations.
 Each galaxy merger configuration consists of six runs: `ketju + binary accretion', `ketju + single accretion', and `gadget', which differ in the BH accretion model as described in Section~\ref{sec:bh_model}, and each of them has been run with both a pure thermal and a pure kinetic feedback model.

 Note that a high enough BH-to-stellar particle mass ratio (e.g. at least a few hundred) is required to give sufficiently converged binary dynamics \citep[][]{Rantala2017}.
 Therefore, in ketju runs, we only switch on the ketju integration for a BH when the mass of this BH reaches $M_{\rm BH} \geq 3 \times 10^{7}~{\rm M}_{\sun}$, i.e. reaching a BH-to-stellar particle mass ratio $M_{\rm BH}/m_{\star} \geq 300$, which always happens before the binary phase in all runs.
 When two BHs enter the binary phase, typically this ratio can reach $M_{\rm BH}/m_{\star} \ga 400$.
 Before switching on the ketju integration, these runs are the same as the gadget runs.
-Furthermore, in the ketju runs, when two BHs have merged, there is no further BH merger in the remaining simulation time, therefore, to reduce computational time, we switch off the ketju integration, and move back to the gadget mode but without repositioning the BH at each time-step.
+Furthermore, in the ketju runs, when two BHs have merged, there is no further BH merger in the remaining simulation time, therefore, to reduce computational time, we switch off the ketju integration, and move back to the gadget mode but without repositioning the BH at each time-step\footnote{When the simulations return back to the gadget mode, repositioning is no longer used because the merged BH has now become massive enough compared to the star particles (e.g. $M_{\rm BH}/m_\star \ga 1000$).
+Note that a similar approach has been adopted in the EAGLE simulation, i.e. only BHs with masses less than $ 100m_{\rm gas}$ are repositioned to the minimum of the halo gravitational potential \citep{Schaye2015}.}.
 To summarise, the ketju runs have three stages, i.e. they are first run with the gadget mode (with BH repositioning) when the BH mass is below $3 \times 10^{7}~{\rm M}_{\sun}$, then we switch on the ketju integration until the two BHs merge, and finally move back to the gadget mode (without BH repositioning).